Five-time NBA Champion, Kobe Bryant, passed away on January 26 at the age of 41.

-After two decades of an illustrious basketball career, NBA legend Kobe Bryant has finally hung up his jersey.
-The Black Mamba, known for being a one-time MVP, two-time Olympic gold medalist, 17-time All Starrer, and other superhuman feats (such as pumping up 81 points in a single game and 50 points in four consecutive games), played his last basket in the league last week, much to the dismay of his fans and the entire basketball community.
+Bryant played for two decades for the Los Angeles Lakers before hanging up his jersey.
+The Black Mamba, was known for being a one-time MVP, two-time Olympic gold medalist, 17-time All Star player, and other superhuman feats (such as clocking 81 points in a single game and 50 points in four consecutive games).

-There’s no doubt b-ballers who want to step up their game can learn a lot from Kobe’s relentlessness and astute gameplay.
+There’s no doubt cagers who want to step up their game can learn a lot from Kobe’s relentlessness and astute play.
 But dig deeper and you can see that we can all pick up a few valuable lessons on retirement in the manner he decided to end his 20-year career.

 1. Know when to stop.